The Entrance of Sin and Death

 Genesis 3:7-10

 • God sentenced them to sorrow and death by mortality, which was the penalty for disobeying his law.
-Their bodies were changed physiologically to become mortal.
+This caused a physiological change in the bodies of Adam and Eve to make them mortal.
+They were not mortal or subject to death before God’s sentence.

 Genesis 3:9-19